 Should a caber not pass the 90 degree vertical position, then side judges determine the angle at which the caber reached.
 A score of between 0 and 90 degrees will then be given.

 Each athlete is allowed three attempts, all of which are scored and used to determine the winner.
-Any 12 o' clock throw cannot be beaten and athletes throwing such, shall share the prizes on offer.

-If a caber is not successfully turned over, then if both the relevant Games Committee and the event judge are agreeable, the top of the caber may be cut, until the caber has been turned.
+If a caber is not successfully turned over, then sometimes, if both the relevant Games Committee and the event judge are agreeable, the top of the caber may be cut, until the caber has been turned.

 The throwing of light cabers for distance, is not tossing the caber in the spirit of traditional Highland Games and should be discouraged.